M: Moll - Montes

 Liverpool's Jimmy Monroe started out working for the independent promoters in the mid 1970s.
 Just made it onto tv in July 1988, three months before transmissions ended.

-Put a hood on a 24 stone man and what style of wrestler would you expect?
+Put a hood on a 20 plus stone man and what style of wrestler would you expect?

 Yes, that's right.
 The Monster was a bruiser of the first order.
 Thirty seconds into the match, make that ten, and he would have left you in no doubt that here was a villain of the first order.

 In the mid 1960s The Monster took part in a series of two versus one matches (he was the one!), most notably against The Undertakers tag team, who he routinely defeated.
-Part of the great tradition of Britain's masked men of wrestling, you can read more about him, including the name of the man behind the mask in the Top 20 Masked Men of Wrestling Heritage .
+Part of the great tradition of Britain's massked men of wrestling, you can read more about him, including the name of the man behind the mask, in the Wrestling Heritage Top 20 Masked Men.

 Buddy Montes joined brother Charro in a 1967 visit to Britain, the highlight no doubt being a disqualification victory over Johnny Yearsley and Danny Lynch at the Royal Albert Hall.